UraniumPotato235/Hardhat-Remix/README.md

-# Hardhat Boilerplate
+# Project Title

-This repository contains a sample project that you can use as the starting point for your Ethereum project.
-It's also a great fit for learning the basics of smart contract development.

-This project is intended to be used with the
-[Hardhat Beginners Tutorial](https://hardhat.org/tutorial), but you should be able to follow it by yourself by reading the README and exploring its `contracts`, `tests`, `scripts` and `frontend` directories.
+Create and Mint Token

+## Description

+This solidity code is the solution to the assessment of the "ETH PROOF: Intermediate ETH + AVAX Course" by Metacrafters.
+The requirements of the assessment are:

+For this project, you will write a smart contract to create your own token on a local HardHat network.
+Once you have your contract, you should be able to use remix to interact with it.
+From remix, the contract owner should be able to mint tokens to a provided address.
+Any user should be able to burn and transfer tokens.

 ## Quick start